What are my options at retirement from a pension plan?

 You can normally take pension benefits as:

-- a tax-free lump sum together with a drawdown pension or an annuity.
-This is normally up to 25% of the value of the benefits you’re taking at the time, but may be more or less than this depending on your circumstances and also subject to any lifetime allowance restrictions.
+- A tax-free lump sum together with a drawdown pension or an annuity.
+This is normally up to 25% of the value of the benefits you’re taking at the time, but may be more or less than this depending on your circumstances.

-- a combination of the above
+- A combination of the above.

 An annuity: An annuity gives you a regular retirement income for the rest of your life.
 You buy an annuity with the balance of your pension savings, after you’ve taken any tax-free cash.
 You can buy an annuity on the open market with the money you've saved, but you don’t have to.
 As annuity rates can change substantially and rapidly, there is no guarantee that when you do purchase an annuity the rates will be favourable.
 This could mean that your pension thereafter may be less than you hoped for.

 1An uncrystallised funds pension lump sum: An uncrystallised funds pension lump sum (UFPLS) is an ad hoc lump sum drawn from an uncrystallised defined contribution pension pot.
 Typically, 25% of the lump sum will be tax free with the remainder being subject to income tax.
-You can find out more or apply for UFPLS at Your Retirement Planner.
+You can find out more or apply for an UFPLS at Your Retirement Planner.
 The level of any tax depends on your individual circumstances.